18F/project-artifacts/tools.md

 <details>
 <summary>Compliance and records considerations</summary>

-- Mural is hosted on AWS commercial public cloud.
+- Mural is hosted on Azure commercial public cloud.
 Has a GSA ATO, but does not have a FedRAMP authorization or anything in process
 - Generally would not store &quot;records&quot; but be used for transient organization of information for discussion purposes.
 However GSA records officer has determined that &quot;This product likely creates a number of record types.
 However, the specific types of records created will depend on the context in which this product is used.&quot; so you should be sure to export and archive Mural&#39;s periodically.
 - Truly low-impact: Mural should not used to store anything confidential or authoritative, and is generally not used as such, but is used for ephemeral organization of information and production visualizations.
 Non-GSA participants are invited to use the service anonymously.,
 </details>